platyplus/authentication-server/README.md

 - No handling of JWT expiration and key turnover.
 - This server is not (yet?) designed to handle authentication through other services such as Google, Github...
 It would be nice to do so, but to keep this server as a proxy that would add the Hasura claims in querying the database about the roles of the user.
 Comments or any contribution are welcome as well on this one.
 - No automated tests.
+- another cool feature to be would be to expose the endpoints through hasura remote schema, and not directly to the client

 Contributions are welcome!